Zaffri/configurable-graphql-ctf/README.md

 # Configurable GraphQL CTF
 This is currently a WIP...
 ## TODO / features
-- build broken-auth - scenario 2 - got working, however I've commented out "none" algorithm check out directly in node_module.
-Will need to find another version that allows "none" or fork and create my own version.
-Will comeback to this - the check/message thats causing issues is "jwt signature is required".
-Look at updating this to allow users to define their own algorithm, i.e. user should be able to change algorithm to none, modify payload to retrieve flag.
 - build scalar-validation - scenario 1
 - build malicious-queries - scenario 1
 - build malicious-queries - scenario 2